jmaupetit/data7/docs/configuration.md

 ---

+#### `SENTRY_ENABLE_TRACING`

+Toggle Sentry performance tracking feature.

+Default: `True`

+---

 #### `SENTRY_TRACES_SAMPLE_RATE`

 The sample rate of traces sent to sentry: 1.0 means 100% while 0.1 means 10%.
+It should be adapted for production.

+Default: `1.0`

+---

+#### `SENTRY_PROFILES_SAMPLE_RATE`

+The sample rate of profiles sent to sentry: 1.0 means 100% while 0.1 means 10%.
+It should be adapted for production.

 Default: `1.0`